 Bag and Other Accessories:

-The Callaway Strata Tour Set includes 13 different clubs in the package: a driver, a 3-wood, a 5-wood, a 4-hybrid, a 5-hybrid 6- to 9-irons, a pitching wedge, a sand wedge, and a heel-to-toe putter.
-There are five headcovers for the driver, woods, and hybrids, as well as a standing bag.
+The Wilson Ultra Plus Package Set includes 10 different clubs in the package: a driver, a 3-wood, a 4-hybrid, 6- to 9-irons, a pitching wedge, and a heel-to-toe putter.
+There are three headcovers for the driver, wood, and hybrid, as well as a standing bag.

 Driver and Woods:

 The Wilson Ultra Plus set comes with two woods to help you on the tee box.
 The driver is made from a titanium composite that creates a lightweight 460cc club for your drives.

 The set also comes with a 3-wood with a graphite shaft.
 The 3-wood is wider and has a longer clubface than the hybrid, but still provides you with an excellent option for shorter holes where accuracy is a must from the tee.

 A 5-hybrid stands alone as the only hybrid in the set.
 This club has a combination look of a boxy and tall clubhead with a wide face for better forgiveness.
 You may miss a bridge club between the hybrid and the 3-wood, so expect to buy something to help after owning the set for a few months.

 Irons and Wedges: